 Don’t think that once the kiss is over there are no more decisions to be made.

-There is then the post-kiss hug to navigate.
+There is then the post-kiss-hug to navigate.
 The difficulty with the hug is that you don’t actually know if it’s going to happen at all.
-Once the kiss is over, the hug can be initiated by either party and it can be awkward if one person is not ready to reciprocate.
+Once the kiss is over, the hug can be initiated by either party and it can be terrible if one person is not ready to reciprocate.

-Also, if the hug’s on, you have to speculate how long it’s going to last.
+If the hug’s on, you then also have to speculate on how long it’s going to last.
 There’s nothing worse than unintentionally trying to put a premature end to a hug by pulling away when the person you are hugging is still holding on like Andre The Giant.

-The degree of difficulty is greatly magnified by only having a few seconds to weigh up all these factors.
+The degree of difficulty for the social-kiss-hello of course, is greatly magnified by both participants, only having a few seconds to weigh up all these factors.

-How about this?
-Maybe we should slow the Hornswood social kissing process down dramatically and all pause to prepare.
-When both parties are ready, like rugby players to the old call of “crouch, touch, pause, engage,” we go in.
+Maybe we should all slow the social kissing process down dramatically and all pause to prepare.
+When both parties are ready, like rugby players to the old call of “crouch, pause, engage,” we go in, having discussed the expectation/rules.
 All embarrassment, awkwardness and potential injuries are thereby averted.